 - (9) Relocation or alteration of natural streams shall not be permitted without: - a.
 An environmental evaluation, the scope of which will be determined by the director of engineering; and - b.
-Appropriate permitting by State and Federal regulators. - (b) The criteria in subsection (a) of this section shall be met before a floodplain, grading and/or development permit can be issued for a proposed project.
-Typical projects requiring a floodplain permit or a development permit include placing fill, whether or not it actually raises the property out of the floodplain; constructing a dam; straightening channel sections; temporary storage of fill materials, supplies and equipment; creating on- or off-line lakes; installing retaining walls or other creek side-slope protection; changing the streambed gradient; constructing a swale parallel to the main channel; and making improvements, substantial or otherwise, to existing structures in a floodplain in which the existing outside dimensions of the structure are increased. - (c) The required submittals for a floodplain, grading or development permit are listed in section 130-267(2).
-In general, the information needed for the application of projects involving floodplain areas can be obtained by running a backwater model, such as HEC-RAS; and a flood routing model, such as TR-20, TR-55 or HEC-HMS.
-The backwater information shall be used to determine that the upstream water surface elevations and velocities have not increased in a way or to a degree that channel stability is adversely impacted.
-Starting water surface conditions for backwater calculations are outlined in section 8.3 of the Stormwater Design Manual.
-Flood-routing information shall be used to ensure that the cumulative effects of the reduction in floodplain storage of floodwaters will not cause downstream increases in water surface elevations. - (d) Applicants can obtain copies of the existing conditions backwater models and flood-routing where available from the director of engineering.
+Appropriate permitting by state and federal regulators. - (b) The criteria in subsection (a) of this section shall be met before a floodplain, grading and/or development permit can be issued for a proposed project.
+Typical projects requiring a floodplain permit or a development permit include placing fill, whether or not it actually raises the property out of the floodplain; constructing a dam; straightening channel sections; temporary storage of fill materials, supplies and equipment; creating onor off-line lakes; installing retaining walls or other creek side-slope protection; changing the streambed gradient; constructing a swale parallel to the main channel; and making improvements, substantial or otherwise, to existing structures in a floodplain in which the existing outside dimensions of the structure are increased. - (c) The required submittals for a floodplain, grading or development permit are listed in section 130-267(2).
+The flood routing and modeling requirements needed for projects involving floodplain areas can be found in the Stormwater Design Manual.
+Flood routing information shall be used to ensure that any changes in floodplain valley storage will not cause downstream increases in water surface elevations. - (d) Applicants can obtain copies of the existing conditions backwater models and flood-routing where available from the director of engineering.
 These models shall be kept current with modification to the floodplains at the expense of the party making the changes.

 Sec.
-130-384.
-Verification of floodplain alterations.
+130-384. - Verification of floodplain alterations.

-- (a) Prior to final city acceptance of utilities and street construction for projects involving floodplain alterations or adjacent to defined floodplains, creeks, channels, and drainageways, a certified statement shall be prepared by a registered professional land surveyor, showing that all lot elevations, as developed within the subject project, meet or exceed the required minimum finished pad elevations necessary to create the minimum finished floor elevations as shown on the record plat of the subdivision.
+- (a) Prior to final city acceptance of utilities and street construction for projects involving floodplain alterations or adjacent to defined floodplains, creeks, channels, and drainageways, a certified statement shall be prepared by a registered professional land surveyor, or a licensed professional engineer, showing that all lot elevations, as developed within the subject project, meet or exceed the required minimum finished pad elevations necessary to create the minimum finished floor elevations as shown on the record plat of the subdivision.
 This certification shall be filed with the director of engineering. - (b) In addition, at any time in the future when a building permit is desired for an existing platted property, which is subject to flooding or carries a specified or recorded minimum finished floor elevation, a registered professional land surveyor or a registered professional engineer shall prepare a certified statement that sites are built to the design elevations.
-The certified survey data showing the property to be at or above the specified elevation shall be furnished to the Chief Building Official for approval.
-A certificate of compliance with the provisions of this article, pertaining to specified finished floor elevations, shall be required. - (c) The applicants shall furnish, at their expense, to the director of engineering the above certifications and any other certified engineering and surveying information requested by the director of engineering to confirm that the required minimum floor and pad elevations have been achieved.
-Building permits will not be issued until:
+The certified survey data showing the property to be at or above the specified elevation shall be furnished to the chief building official for approval.
+A certificate of compliance with the provisions of this article, pertaining to specified finished floor elevations, shall be required.